cjrace/gss-chart-colours/colour_palette_guidance.md

 * All colours have a contrast ratio of at least 3:1 against white
 * Adjacent colours also have a contrast ratio of 3:1 or greater
 * All colours pass checks for colour blindness accessibility
-* All appear visually distinct in black and white
+* All adjacent colours appear visually distinct in black and white
 * All of the colours can be used for text labels on a white background
 * All can be labelled on using white text providing the text is 18pt and above, or 14pt bold and above